ecmwf/anemoi-docs/docs/index.rst

 .. toctree::
    :maxdepth: 1
    :hidden:
-   :caption: What do youß want to do?
+   :caption: What do you want to do?

    user_guide/overview
    user_guide/developer_install